General Course Information

 1.2 Course description

-The course covers the definition of insurance contracts; risk spreading; the importance and reform of the concepts of nsurable Interest and tmost Good Faith the role of intermediaries; the specific terms of insurance contracts; how losses and claims under insurance contracts are dealt with; and the rights of insurers.
+The course covers the definition of insurance contracts; risk spreading; the importance and reform of the concepts of insurable Interest and Utmost Good Faith the role of intermediaries; the specific terms of insurance contracts; how losses and claims under insurance contracts are dealt with; and the rights of insurers.

 1.3 Course teachers